rodrigopivi/Chatito/readme.md

  - `<pathToFile>` path to the grammar file. e.g.: `lightsChange.chatito`
  - `<format>` can be `rasa` or `snips`
  - `<formatOptions>` Optional.
 Path to a `.json` file containing the initial format dataset template (you can pass custom options for each nlu dataset format here).
  - `<max>` Optional.
 A number that sets how many random exmamples go for training, if the dataset contains more, those examples go for testing dataset.
-If the dataset contains less examples , then there wont be training datset.
+If the dataset contains less examples , then there wont be testing data.
  - `<min>` Optional.
 The minimun number of training examples.
-If the dataset has less examples than this, then it will duplicate random examples until min is reached.
+If the dataset has less examples than this, then it will duplicate random examples until min.

 Command line example:
 ```